Diltiazem (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or digestion problems.
-Tell your doctor about all heart problems that you have, including heart failure or rhythm problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart failure, heart rhythm problems, or stomach or bowel problems.

 - This medicine may cause the following problems: